curl/curl/docs/BUFREF.md

 ```

 Releases the previously referenced buffer, then assigns the new `buffer` to
 the structure, associated with its `destructor` function.
-The later can be
+The latter can be
 specified as `NULL`: this will be the case when the referenced buffer is
 static.